More soccer sprains when one ankle is stronger: study

 “Don’t land stiff legged.
 We want a soft foot strike.”

-SOURCE: bit.ly/MoUQb5 (Reporting from New York by Frederik Joelving at Reuters Health; Editing by Elaine Lies and Ed Lane)
+Reporting from New York by Frederik Joelving at Reuters Health; Editing by Elaine Lies and Ed Lane